neon-sector/xenotime/DESIGN.md

 **Version 0.0.1**

-This document is the design sheet for the Xenotime Game Engine.
+This document is the designs and specifications sheet for the Xenotime Game Engine.
+This spec will be updated frequently.
+Design proposals should update this file before changing any code content!

 ## Index